-The cervical spine is the part of the spine located in your neck.
-The spinal cord sits inside a tunnel created by the vertebrae (bones making up the spine).
+The cervical spine is the part of the spine located in the neck.
+The spinal cord sits inside a tunnel created by the bones that make up the spine.
 It is also protected by a soft layer of tissue called the dura.
-The epidural space is the area between the bony canal and the dura layer of the spinal cord.
+The epidural space is the area between the tunnel and the dura layer of the spinal cord.

 Reasons for Procedure

 This procedure is done to ease:

 The injection may provide relief for up to two months.
 It may also help manage these problems until the reason for the pain or swelling has healed.

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 Things that may raise the risk of problems are: